June 7, 2020

 - Practice type: The type of dental practice you own will affect the value of your practice.
 A general dentistry practice tends to receive a greater multiple than a specialty practice because of more secure revenue sources and a lack of dependency on referral.
 To put it simply, a specialist does not “own” their patients as much as a general dentist does.

 - Growth potential: A bank generally will not loan primarily on what a practice can do, but the growth potential is factored in determining the value.
 Is there opportunity to add more treatment rooms to your space?
 Is your city growing?
-Is there a new complex being built next door which will drive additional patients?
+Is there a new complex being built next door that will drive additional patients?

 - Patient attractions and retention rates: Each valuation should consider the number of new patients the practice sees on a monthly/annual basis.
 In addition, are you retaining your patients, or do you have a high attrition rate?

 - Reason for practice sale: While it may seem unfair, the reason you are selling your practice can also play a part in the value it is given.
 For example, are you selling because you are suffering from a medical condition that doesn’t allow you to practice?
-This type of event can affect the value because the ractice will see declining revenues each day the doors are closed.
+This type of event can affect the value because the practice will see declining revenues each day the doors are closed.

 - Dental equipment: Even though the value of hard assets is not weighed heavily when determining a practice’s value, it is taken into consideration.
-The equipment value will not be what an insurance company assigns, or what you paid for the equipment.
+The equipment value will not be what an insurance company assigns or what you paid for the equipment.
 It will be based on the resale value (as seen if sold on eBay or Atlas Resell Management).
 Therefore, the age and condition of the equipment and the technical advancements will play a factor.

 - Office condition: The condition of the office is considered within the practice value.
 While it is not advised that you do a complete renovation before selling, you will want to make sure it is somewhat aesthetically pleasing.
 If a buyer must account for a total gut renovation of the space, the value of your practice will be affected.